Psilocybin mushrooms have been used for hundreds of years in spiritual practices by various Indigenous peoples.

 - Euphoric feelings

-- Mixed senses (such as “hearing” colors or “seeing” sounds)
+- Mixed senses (such as “hearing” colours or “seeing” sounds)

 - Spiritual experiences (such as a heightened connectedness to nature)